vyperlang/vyper/docs/frequently-asked-questions.rst

 * Operator overloading
 * Binary fixed point.

 Recursive calling and infinite-length loops are not included because they cannot set an upper bound on gas limits.
-An upper bound is required to prevent gas limit attacks and ensure the security of smart contracts build in Vyper.
+An upper bound is required to prevent gas limit attacks and ensure the security of smart contracts built in Vyper.

 ======================
 How do for loops work?
 ======================
 Like Python for loops but with one significant difference.
 Vyper does not allow looping over variable lengths.
-Looping over variables introduces the possibility of infinite-length loops which allow gas limit attacks.
+Looping over variables introduces the possibility of infinite-length loops which make gas limit attacks possible.

 ========================
 How are values assigned?